MORE ON COOLING YOUR MORGAN

 WHEN MOVING SLOWLY OR STATIONARY

-3. Install an manual bypass switch that forces the fan on regardless of coolant temperature to deal with a heating situation BEFORE it develops fully.
-Note: Check with your supplier if you require a larger relay switch for the fan you purchase.
-For instructions click here
+2. Install the fan to operate on a radiator thermoswitch (if you don't already have one installed).
+This item switches the fan on at a certain temperature and off at a lower one.
+You can also install an manual switch override that forces the fan on regardless of coolant temperature to deal with a heating situation before it develops fully.
+Check with your supplier if you require a larger relay switch for the fan you purchase.

 IN ALL CONDITIONS